kurron/docker-oracle-jdk-8/README.md

-# docker-oracle-jdk-8
+# Overview
-Ubuntu Docker container with Oracle JD 8 Installed
+This project will create an Ubuntu Docker container with Oracle JDK 8 Installed.